All About Linda Strachan

 The Hamish McHaggis Series:

+There are currently 9 books in the popular Hamish McHaggis series.
 An osprey, a pine marten and a hedgehog from Kent have fun filled adventures with their friend, an engaging haggis called Hamish, on their travels around Scotland.

 The internationally renowned story of a little dog who’s loyalty to his master made him a legend.